 This is often the source of frustration and controversy in the curly girl world.

-Buildup is caused by many ingredients in hair products and hard water.
+Buildup is caused by many ingredients in hair products, hard water, and chlorine or salt water in pools.
 Over time, these sit on your hair and scalp, coating it and causing unwanted effects like dullness.

 Buildup is inevitable!
 It will happen to everyone at some point.
 Even if you are a water only washer.